taufique-06/Microservice-Application/README.md

  4. At this stage we have our service up and running but we have no way of accessing it.
 So creating a node port will give us the access.
  5. we created a file called platform-nodeport-srv.yaml which will create the node port for us. kubectl apply -f <.yaml file name> will create our node port service.
  6. To see that it is running, kubectl get services

+ # Creating Command Service
+Note: If you run two apps in the same time, make sure you change the port by going to launchSettings.json